Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/lessons/lesson-kaggle.md

 ## What should you look for?

-You can make a visualization from any dataset.
-Some datasets will be easier to work with than others.
-Here are few things to look for:
+You can make a visualization from any dataset, but some are much easier to work with than others.
+See [lesson-09: Choosing a Dataset](./lesson-09.md#choosing-a-dataset) for the full breakdown on size limits, file formats, and how to slice a big dataset down to a usable size — the short version:

-- **Size** - Best to choose a dataset that is a smaller size.
-You can planning to make a web page, the data you display needs to be loaded into that page.
-Larger files make your site slower.
-You can extract a smaller set from a larger set but that will take more effort!
-Also, larger datasets will take longer for your browser code to process!
-Best to choose something that is less than a few megabytes.
+- **Size** - aim for 1MB or smaller.
-- **File Format** - D3 can load several formats.
-The two most common that you'll find on Kaggle are json and CSV.
-Look for these to make your workflow easiest.
+- **File Format** - JSON or CSV are the easiest to work with in D3/the browser.
-- **Filter your search** - Kaggle has a Filter option, its a button on the right of the search box.
-Use this to filter for datasets that are JSON, CSV, and have a max file size of 4 megabytes.
+- **Filter your search** - Kaggle has a Filter option next to the search box.
+Use it to filter for JSON/CSV and a max file size before you even start browsing results.

 ## Browse the data on Kaggle